Ifthekher237/Ifthekher237/README.md

 ## About Me

+- 📚 I am currently pursuing my Master's in Information Technology, focusing on Artificial Intelligence, at Macquarie University in Sydney.
+This advanced program is further honing my skills and knowledge in AI and machine learning.

 - 🎓 I graduated from the University of Dhaka with a degree in Applied Mathematics, which provided me with a strong foundation in mathematical concepts and problem-solving skills.

 - 💼 I'm currently enrolled in "The Complete Neural Networks Bootcamp: Theory, Applications," which is enhancing my deep learning expertise.